SimEA-ERA/DeepNANOMEC/README.md

 - The training of the machine learning model.
 - The testing of the model on unknown data (test-set).
 - The visualization of the results.
+## Data
+The data utilized for the training and testing of the deep neural network can be found in a Zenodo directory (10.5281/zenodo.17273740)